andrewhead/tutorial-data/README.md

 These can be produced in CSV, JSON, or text format, depending on the decorators given to the dump function in the dump modules.

+## Extending the scripts in this directory

+Throughout the years, I've worked on many projects with shared data processing needs:

+* It should be easy to write a new data processing script
+* The data should be stored in an easy-to-query database
+* The data should be easily exportable to CSV
+* There should be some record of when I ran certain data processing actions, and when I produced derivative CSV files.
+All of this should be by default

+The result is this repository, which provides an extensible starting point for managing Python data processing scripts and the data that they produce.

 ## Running migrations